vaibhavhariramani/Terraform_AKS/README.md

 # Made with ❤️by Vaibhav Hariramani
 #### About me

-I am a Machine Learning enthusiast, an Actions on Google, Internet of things, Alexa Skills, and Image processing developer.
+I am a MLOps enthusiast, Cloud Development Engineer, and Image processing developer.
 I have a keen interest in Image processing and Andriod development.
 I am Currently studying at  Chandigarh University, Punjab.